Table of Contents

 3. Diffuser:

-- Add a few drops of essential oil to the diffuser and turn it on in the room you are in.
+- Add a few drops of essential oil to a diffuser and turn it on in the room where you are.

-- Essential oils diffused into the air will repel mosquitoes and ticks.
+- Essential oils dispersed in the air will repel mosquitoes and ticks.

 4. Bracelet or necklace:

-- Apply a few drops of essential oil to a bracelet or necklace made of a natural material, such as silicone or cotton.
+- Apply a few drops of essential oil to a bracelet or necklace made of natural material, e.g., silicone or cotton.

-- Wearing them will provide protection against mosquitoes and ticks during the day.
+- Wearing them will provide protection against mosquitoes and ticks throughout the day.

-- Add a few drops of essential oil to the aromatherapy burner and light a candle.
+- Add a few drops of essential oil to an aromatherapy oil burner and light a candle.

-- The spreading scent of the oil will repel mosquitoes and ticks in the room.
+- The diffusing scent of the oil will repel mosquitoes and ticks in the room.

 Peppermint essential oil 10 ml - Etja